javaee/javamail/doc/release/README.txt

       set CLASSPATH=%CLASSPATH%;c:\download\javamail-${mail.version}\mail.jar;.

-    Also include the "activation.jar" file that you obtained from downloading the JavaBeans Activation Framework, in your CLASSPATH.
+    Also, if you're using JDK 1.5 or earlier, include the "activation.jar" file that you obtained from downloading the JavaBeans Activation Framework, in your CLASSPATH.

       set CLASSPATH=%CLASSPATH%;c:\download\activation\activation.jar

   3. Go to the demo directory

-  4. Compile any demo using your java compiler.
+  4. Compile any demo using your Java compiler.
 For example:

       javac msgshow.java